I. Am. Employed.

 February is when everything changes

 Now you’re out of the Q4 crunch, you’ve gotten budgets approved, and as anybody who has worked in a position where managing budgets is part of the job will tell you, as soon as you have a budget for something, you try to spend it, because you never know what tomorrow will bring.
 The first Monday of February, my email, phone and LinkedIn notifications all lit up like I hadn’t seen since starting the process, and it then took just about a month from that point to signing an offer for a position that I’m excited to start.
+The main reason I think this one generalizes is that it was recruiter contacts (friends and professional contacts) who told me this exact thing would happen, and for this exact reason.

 So, hopefully this gives someone light in the darkness if they ever struggle to find a new tech position at the end of the year, and maybe helps someone time a job search for reduced stress.